Are your small business clients eligible for Research and Development tax credits?

 The history of research and development tax credits

 R&D tax credits have been around since the early 1980s.
-Jeff Haskett observed that much of the history of R&D credits has involved supporting big manufacturers:
+Prior to that much of the history of R&D credits has involved supporting big manufacturers.

-R&D tax credits largely supported manufacturing until the 1990s.
 In the 90s, the internet shifted the way the public and the government viewed venture capital, and the government started providing R&D tax credits for smaller businesses.
-However, many small companies still didn’t qualify for an R&D tax credit because they didn’t pay income tax:
+However, many small companies still didn’t qualify for an R&D tax credit because they didn’t pay income tax.

 Your clients are more likely to receive an R&D tax credit now more than ever.
 It’s crucial for you and your firm to use Gusto People Advisory so that you don’t miss R&D tax credits that could greatly benefit your clients!

 Eligibility for R&D tax credits has expanded, so it’s crucial for you to know if your clients qualify.
 Jeff Haskett observed that small businesses need to know their eligibility for R&D tax credits more than ever because of the pandemic:

 Take for example, restaurants that have had to develop or improve platforms for ordering and delivering meals when people had to stay home or pick-up their food at the curb.
 Certain aspects of many businesses include R&D and are eligible for R&D credits.

 Now more than ever, it’s essential that you’re able to get your clients all available tax credits that they may qualify for.
 Monika Your clients can use the R&D tax credit against their payroll taxes.
 Not yet profitable startups have the opportunity to use their R&D tax credits against their payroll tax liabilities by up to $250,000 a year.
 R&D tax credits generated by nonprofitable startups can be used to offset the employer’s Federal Insurance Contributions Act (FICA) payroll taxes for up to five years.